 Aimée Feenan from Ashgate concurs, saying that most Ashgate staff have undertaken some sort of training at the PTC, and knowing that freelance staff are able to work to the same editorial standards means they are more likely to be hired.
 They also recognize the SfEP as a trusted source.

-And at SAGE Publications, training is considered important, with the SfEP and PTC again being the two most trusted external suppliers.
+And at SAGE Publishing, training is considered important, with the SfEP and PTC again being the two most trusted external suppliers.

 Elizabeth Clack at Edward Elgar felt "that the Publishing Training Centre and SfEP courses are good quality and are well-regarded, so it would be a plus point if someone had taken courses with them, although that's not to say that we would only consider freelances who had taken courses with these bodies".